What is Vertigo?

 What is BPPV or Benign Paroxysmal Positional Vertigo?

-Benign Paroxysmal Positional Vertigo is a condition in which the vertigo is caused by little salty crystals getting stuck in the canals of the inner ear organ (the labyrinth).
+Benign Paroxysmal Positional Vertigo is a condition in which vertigo is caused by little salty crystals getting stuck in the canals of the inner ear organ (the labyrinth).
 It’s really hard to describe in writing but this video does a wonderful job.

 Unfortunately, little salty crystals or Otoconia sometimes get stuck in the little loops or canaliths of the labyrinth.
 This video does an excellent job of illustrating what is going on: